 I found more than one part of the story out of sequence.
 For example: "I follow Ken and Michelle back to their place so he could pack up his belongings to bring back with me."
 Following that statement is "I instruct Ken to sit low in the back seat as to not be recognized."
 If Sam followed them in his car, how did Ken end up in his back seat?
 There are also events that seem to come out of nowhere, such as a marriage proposal that did not follow any surge of passion relatable to the reader.
 During the series of fatalities, I wanted to feel empathy for Sam, but the writing lacked the intensity of emotion.

 I enjoyed the way the mysteries overlapped and unraveled.
 The side stories within the larger story kept it interesting.
 I prefer a writing style with more fervor so I could hold a strong connection to the characters, but as a mystery & crime book, the story line kept my attention.

-Gail has a project management background and specializes in writing marketing material, web pages, blogs, bios and résumés.
-Favorite genres include memoir, novels, mystery & crime, fiction, legal & medical thrillers, essays, short stories & books about wellness and career building/business success.
+Gail has project management experience and specializes in writing for a corporate audience.
+Book reviews on Reedsy/Discovery include memoir, novels, mystery & crime, fiction, legal & medical thrillers, essays and short stories.